wangzhaomxy/SAMRI/README.md

 ### 📂 1) Prepare Your Data

-Organize datasets as patient/study folders with images and masks.
+Organize datasets as study folders with images and masks.
+Patient-wise split the training/validation/testing samples.
 Examples:
 ```
-/data/SAMRI_train_test/
+./user_data/Datasets/SAMRI_train_test
 ├── dataset_A/
-│   ├── images/         # .nii/.nii.gz or 2D .png/.jpg
+│   ├── training/
+│   │   ├──example1*_img_*.nii.gz
-│   └── masks/          # matching file names (binary/label masks)
+│   │   ├──example1*_seg_*.nii.gz    # matching file names (binary/label masks)
+│   │   └──...
+│   ├── validation/         # .nii.gz
+│   │   └──...
+│   └── testing/
+│   │   └──...
 ├── dataset_B/
+│   ├── training/
-│   ├── images/
+│   ├── validation/         # .nii.gz
-│   └── masks/
+│   └── testing/
 └── ...
 ```

-> Masks should align with images in shape and orientation.
-For 3D NIfTI, training is typically on **2D slices**.
+> * Masks should align with images in shape and orientation.
+> * For 3D NIfTI, training is typically on **2D slices**.
+> * The image and mask files should be organized in the same folder with different keys: **"\_img_\"** for images, and **"\_seg_\"** for masks, respectively.
+Other part of the name should be the same or in the same order after being sorted.

 Optional split files:
 ```